 Additionally, TE hazard is less likely to occur during long-term follow-up, suggesting a larger hazard in the early postoperative period, which may be related to anticoagulation therapy.
+There were also some studies that included (a small portion of) patients diagnosed with endocarditis and aortic dissection, which may have led to additional TE rate.
+However, excluding these studies from the analysis did not changed the results.
 According to the current US and European guidelines on the management of valvular heart disease, antiplatelet therapy is reasonable and may be considered for the first 3 months after biological valve replacement (2, 53).
 Additionally, the European guidelines state that the need for a 3 months postoperative period of anticoagulation therapy has been challenged in patients with bioprostheses, with low-dose aspirin being favored as an alternative.

 Hence, it is questionable whether the proposed anticoagulation therapy is appropriate in patient receiving a bioprosthetic aortic root replacement.
 Nevertheless, due to a lack of data on the exact anticoagulation therapy and patient compliance, it is not possible to make broad inference about this possible association.
 Further studies are needed to determine the most optimal anticoagulation therapy after biological aortic valve replacement.
-Endocarditis and type of prostheses Although the rate of endocarditis after bioprosthetic aortic root replacement varies widely in the literature (54), our findings are comparable to an older study on biological aortic valve replacement [3].
-Additionally, we found 3 large studies with an endocarditis rate of more than 2.8%/patient-year (22, 26, 55), all including stentless valve prostheses.
-However, these studies included a relatively high proportion of patients with active endocarditis which may explain the higher reendocarditis rate, although the severity of endocarditis was not provided.
+Endocarditis and type of prostheses Although the rate of endocarditis after bioprosthetic aortic root replacement varies widely in the literature (54), our findings are comparable to an older study on biological agric valve replacement [3].
+Nine studies included patients with acute endocarditis, of which three with an endocarditis rate of more than 2.8%/patient-year (22, 26, 55), all including stentless valve prostheses.
+However, these studies included a relatively high proportion of patients with active endocarditis which may explain the higher re-endocarditis rate, although the severity of endocarditis was not provided.
 Hence, the trend toward more endocarditis in stentless valves could possibly be explained by the latter.
 Based on these data it is reasonable to assume that stented bioprosthetic grafts are at least not inferior to stentless bioprosthetic grafts to be used in case of endocarditis, although the extent of endocarditis may allow for different inference.
 Moreover, we found no difference in other valve-related events between stentless and stented prosthesis.
 We believe that both prostheses are safe to use in the average patient undergoing aortic root replacement.